 Some attorneys attempt to engage all available experts at no cost to themselves or their clients.
 It is easy to retain an expert — all that is required is for the expert to agree to the terms expressed in an engagement letter.
 The letter might mention an attractive hourly rate with favorable terms, but these particular attorneys never assign any work.

 Experts that have been engaged in this manner cannot ever work for the other side; they have been taken out of action for the remainder of the case.
-Patent trolls in particular commonly employ this tactic.

 The solution that I use is simple: my standard terms and conditions include a non-refundable minimum engagement fee.
 I have found that a fee equivalent to 2 day’s billings is sufficient to discourage this practice.
 I stipulate that this minimum fee must be received in full before an engagement is deemed to begin, within a short time period.
 If the fee is not received in time, then I am available to be engaged by the other side without conflict.
 I inform prospective clients that they should not tell me any non-public details about the case until their minimum engagement payment has cleared.